Resonant Beam Multi-Target DOA Estimation: Mathematical Analysis

 Thus, the output power of a MT can be expressed as equation (\ref{eq17}).
 Similarly to equation (\ref{eq14}), we can get the power of the electromagnetic wave received by the BS from the MT in (\ref{eq18}).

 After the BS receives the electromagnetic wave from the MTs, it reflects the wave back to each MT.
 However, unlike the MTs, the BS is equipped with power amplification equipment to compensate for the power loss in the system and the workload of the MTs.
-The power received by the BS is amplified and re-emitted.
-Therefore, the signal output from the BS again can be expressed as:
+The power received by the BS is amplified and phase conjugate before re transmitting.
+Therefore, the signal output from the BS again can be expressed as

 The electromagnetic waves between the BS and MT undergo multiple transmissions.
 Electromagnetic waves with similar phases add up, while waves with different phases cancel each other out, ultimately forming a stable signal between the BS and each MT.